Master of Science in Psychology

 Curriculum & Standards

 The curriculum of the MSP program at LMU is designed to enhance a student’s academic qualifications.
 All classes are preparatory coursework for post-graduate goals in programs leading to a terminal degree.
 Please note that the semester’s schedules and/or coursework and timeframes are subject to change based upon individual student needs or as determined by the AHSS Graduate Council.
-There are two tracks students can pursue, (1) General Track and (2) Forensic Psychology track.
+There are three tracks students can pursue, (1) General Track, (2) Forensic Psychology track, and (3) Sports Psychology track.
 The Forensic Psychology track consists of 6 graduate courses from the MSP General Track and 5 graduate courses from the Master of Science in Criminal Justice Program.
 Each track consists of 33 total credit hours and designed to be completed in 16 months or less.

 Degrees and Certificates